-Team Placement
+Class Placement

-All middle school students at John Glenn are placed onto academic teams based upon a wide array of factors.
-Classroom teachers, guidance counselors, special educators, specialists and administrators meet to form balanced grade level teams based upon unique student learning needs.
-Great care is taken when assigning students to academic teams and the scheduling process truly embraces a collaborative approach amongst professional educators.
+All elementary school students at Lane School are placed in a classroom based on a wide array of factors.
+Classroom teachers, guidance counselors, special educators, specialists, and administrators meet to form a balanced classroom based upon unique student learning needs.

-It is important to note that JGMS does not honor parent requests for student placements onto teams and that discretion is granted to the administration to render a final scheduling decision.
-JGMS has two academic teams per grade level.
-Please note that teacher assignment(s) to teams may change year to year due to a variety of factors including departmental, staffing and student enrollment needs.
-Parents who wish to meet with their child's teacher(s) should call or email the teacher or team leader.
-A listing of the teachers and their email address appears on the school's website.
+It is important to note that Lane does not honor parent requests for student placements and that discretion is granted to the administration to render a final classroom decision.
+Parents who wish to meet with their child's teacher(s) should call or email the teacher.
+A listing of the teachers and their email addresses appears on the school's website.